jka6502/sokkit/README.md

 discretion, but several methods are supplied to assist in those interactions.

-The `call` method invokes the `method` supplied on every succesfully loaded plugin with the remaining paramters:
+The `call` method invokes the `method` supplied on every succesfully loaded plugin with the remaining parameters:

 ``` JS
 sokkit.call('init', this, config.plugin);